Albert0i/Redis-Stack-Tutorial/docdb.md

 > In traditional SQL databases, you have two types of general queries: queries scanning an entire table (or multiple tables) or queries using an index.
 Table scans are O(N) while fully indexed queries are O(log N).

+"Constant access time" refers to the property or characteristic of a data structure or algorithm where the time taken to access or retrieve an element or perform an operation remains constant, regardless of the size or scale of the data.
+It implies that the data structure or algorithm provides efficient and consistent performance for accessing elements, regardless of the data's complexity.

+This property is highly desirable in many applications and scenarios, as it ensures predictable and efficient performance, especially when dealing with large volumes of data.
+Data structures like arrays and hash tables often provide constant access time for specific operations, such as retrieving an element by index or accessing a value by key.

 ### I.

 ### II.